rksharmany/leader_readme/README.md

 I operate with three distinct lenses:
 1.  **The High-Performance Protector:** I am a fierce advocate for our org and our mission.
 I view us as elite athletes; I expect elite performance but will stand in the gap to ensure you have what you need to win.
 2.  **The Systems Polymath:** I am an incessant learner and builder both technically and organizationally.
 I look at everything as a system to be optimized.
 If I’m digging into the "why" of a process, it’s because I’m looking for the structural leverage point.
-3.  **The Cultural Hedonist:** I value the "Mover & Shaker" energy.
+3.  **The Cultural Catalyst:** I value the "Moving & Shaking" energy.
 Having lived in New York City, Barcelona and Berlin, I appreciate intensity in both life and work.
 I want our culture to be vibrant and all-encompassing, not just functional.

 ---